so here it is… a breakdown of how i have been spending the last few days:

 apart from only drinking herbal no-cafine tea (a lot of it!), not wearing make-up, or using other chemicals on my body (luckily my personal hygiene products are all-natural anyway), and not watching tv,…. that’s it. this is the way i have been spending my days.

-how am i feeling? well, like i mentioned… i am exhausted. good thing, i extra blocked these days in my calendar. not only because i knew the prepping would be a lot, but ursula (who has done this cleanse) told me that it is quite exhausting. oh! and she had warned me about the ghee in the mornings, too….
+how am i feeling? well, like i mentioned… i am exhausted. good thing, i extra blocked these days in my calendar. not only because i knew the prepping would be a lot, but ursula (my spiritual mentor and you teacher, who has done this cleanse many times) told me that it is quite exhausting. she had warned me about the ghee in the mornings, too….

 please feel free to contact me if you have any comments or questions about it all.